edge-servers/immunity-docs/general/architecture.rst

 Architecture Overview
 ---------------------

-The following SVG image summarizes the architecture of OpenWISP, the main technologies used, the structure of the OpenWISP modules and their most important dependencies and the way they interact with one another.
+The following SVG image summarizes the architecture of Immunity, the main technologies used, the structure of the Immunity modules and their most important dependencies and the way they interact with one another.

 .. note::